JasonJWilliamsNY/biocoding_2015/lessons/dna_extraction_protocol.md

 *For use with Epicenter MasterPure Complete DNA Purification Kit MCD85201*

 ****
-###Collection of buccal cells for human mitochondrial DNA cells
+###Collection of buccal cells for human mitochondrial DNA

 Follow this protocol to collect the cells and the proceed to the section below on DNA extraction